 - Arrive to class on time.
 Late entrances and early exits are highly distracting to your fellow students and to me.
-Students who arrive late to class WILL NOT be able to take that day's quiz, if one is offered.
-If you are late on a presentation day, you will forego the peer review points for that day; this is to discourage late arrivals, which are extremely disruptive to student presenters. - Absence from class may not be used as an excuse for failing to submit assignments on time. - If you know that you will be absent on a certain day, then, as a courtesy, please email me. - I reserve the right to make changes to assignments and the course schedule but will always notify you of this at least 48 hours in advance. - Courtesy and respect towards your fellow students and towards me is expected at all times.
+Students who arrive late to class WILL NOT be able to take that day's quiz, if one is offered. - Absence from class may not be used as an excuse for failing to submit assignments on time. - If you know that you will be absent on a certain day, then, as a courtesy, please email me. - I reserve the right to make changes to assignments and the course schedule but will always notify you of this at least 48 hours in advance. - Courtesy and respect towards your fellow students and towards me is expected at all times.
 Therefore, while in class please do not check your phone, read unrelated materials, or do homework for another class.
-Unless we are working on an in-class assignment or activity, your laptop should be in your backpack or if it is on the desk, it should be closed. - It is important to me that all students feel welcome and comfortable in my classroom.
+It is a sign of disrespect to everyone present in class when students open up a laptop and spend a good part of the class time staring at the screen and surfing the web or working on assignments for other classes.
+If this behavior becomes problematic I may ask students to refrain from using laptops in class. - It is important to me that all students feel welcome and comfortable in my classroom.
 If you have a problem with the classroom environment, or the behavior of one of your classmates, please speak to me privately about the issue so that it may be resolved.